moorepants/learn-multibody-dynamics/holonomic-eom.rst

 =======================================

-The equations of motion are functions of all three coordinates, yet two of them are dependent on the other, thus for the evaluation of the right hand side of the equations to be valid, the coordinates that satisfy the holonomic constraints.
+The equations of motion are functions of all three coordinates, yet two of them are dependent on the other.
+For the evaluation of the right hand side of the equations to be valid, the coordinates must satisfy the holonomic constraints.
 As presented, Eqs. :math:numref:`eq-holonomic-constrained-eom` only contain the constraints that the velocity and acceleration of point :math:`P_4` must be zero, but the position constraint is not explicitly present.
-Neglecting the position constraint will cause issues in the integration, as we will see.
+Neglecting the position constraint will cause numerical issues during integration, as we will see.

 Create an ``eval_rhs(t, x, p)`` as we have done before, noting that :math:`\bar{f}_d \in \mathbb{R}^1`.